Kaʻahumanu: Conversion to Christianity

 In April 1824, Kaʻahumanu publicly acknowledged her conversion to Protestant Christianity and encouraged her subjects to be baptized into the faith.
 That same year, she presented Hawaiʻi with its first codified body of laws modeled after Christian ethics and values, and the Ten Commandments.
-Kaʻahumanu was baptized on December 5, 1825, at the site where Kawaiahaʻo Church stands today, taking the name “Elizabeth”.
+Kaʻahumanu was baptized on December 5, 1825, at the site where Kawaiahaʻo Church stands today, taking the name "Elizabeth".

 Missionaries persuaded Kaʻahumanu that the Roman Catholic Church, which had established the Cathedral of Our Lady of Peace in Honolulu, should be removed from the island nation.
 On July 7, 1827, she ordered the first Catholic missionaries to leave.
 In 1830, Kaʻahumanu signed legislation that forbade Catholic teachings and threatened to deport whoever broke the law.

 In 1832, Kaʻahumanu visited Maui, and came to the site of what is now Kaʻahumanu Church, witnessing services being presided by Jonathan Smith Green.
-Upon seeing this, Ka‘ahumanu asked the Congregationalist mission to name the permanent church structure after her.
+Upon seeing this, Kaʻahumanu asked the Congregationalist mission to name the permanent church structure after her.
 However, this request was not honored until 1876, when Edward Bailey built the fourth and current structure on the site, naming it after the Queen.

 Banning Hula

-As regent of Hawai'i after the death of her husband, King Kamehameha I, Ka'ahumanu took it upon herself to enforce Christian policies with her power, banning of the Hawaiian Dance hula in 1830.
+As regent of Hawai'i after the death of her husband, King Kamehameha I, Ka'ahumanu took it upon herself to enforce Christian policies with her power, banning the traditional hula dance in 1830.
 After her death in 1832, some chiefs ignored this ban, including King Kamehameha III.
 However it was not until King Kalakaua's reign in 1886 that hula was celebrated openly once again: "Hula is the language of the heart and therefore the heartbeat of the Hawaiian people."
 Ka'ahumanu's policies on hula have had a ripple effect on the acceptability of the art form ever since.